Everything PR News

 Profile: Alexander Jutkowitz and the Content-Agency Era That Built Modern PR

 Alexander Jutkowitz is one of the figures who shaped what content marketing became before content marketing was a category.
 As a founder and longtime chief executive of Group SJR — and a senior figure in the Hill+Knowlton Strategies orbit — he ran one of the early operations that proved a communications firm could build editorial-quality content at agency speed, and that brands would pay for it.
-The model he helped build is now a standard practice.
-In 2012, it was an argument.
+The model he helped build is now standard practice.
+Not long ago, it was an argument.

 The Original Argument